-It then just touches the northwest corner of the northwest quarter of section 16 ((T27S R40W) before moving on into the northeast corner of the northeast quarter of section 17 (T27S R40W).
+It then just touches the northwest corner of the northwest quarter of section 16 (T27S R40W) before moving on into the northeast corner of the northeast quarter of section 17 (T27S R40W).
 The trail wanders south and a little bit west, leaving this quarter at its southeast corner and then going into the northeast corner of the southeast quarter of section 17 (T27S R40W).

-At this point the trail veers in a west-south course to a point approximately 50 yards west of the center of this quarter.9 Leaving this quarter, the route catches the northwest corner of the northeast quarter of section 20 (T27S R403) before going on into the northwest quarter of section 20 (T27S R40W) and traveling toward the southwest to the center of the southern boundary of this quarter.
-It goes into the southwest quarter of section 20 (T27S R40W) and on over to its southwest corner where it enters the northeast corner of the northeast quarter of section 30 (T27S R40W).
+At this point the trail veers in a west-south course to a point approximately 50 yards west of the center of this quarter.
+Leaving this quarter, the route catches the northwest corner of the northeast quarter of section 20 (T27S R40W) before going on into the northwest quarter of section 20 (T27S R40W) and traveling toward the southwest to the center of the southern boundary of this quarter.
+It goes into the southwest corner where it enters the northeast corner of the northeast quarter of section 30 (T27S R40W).
 It crosses this quarter to its southwest corner and moves into the southwest quarter of section 30 (T27S R40W).
-Now the route will swing more westerly than southerly, and it will meet with Bear Creek.10
+Now the route will swing more westerly than southerly, and it will meet with Bear Creek.